MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 File, folder, and process exclusions support the following wildcards:

+> [!NOTE]
+> Wildcards are not supported while configuring global exclusions.

 Wildcard|Description|Examples|
 ---|---|---
 \*|Matches any number of any characters including none <br/> *(note if this wildcard is not used at the end of the path then it will substitute only one folder)* | `/var/*/tmp` includes any file in `/var/abc/tmp` and its subdirectories, and `/var/def/tmp` and its subdirectories.
 It does not include `/var/abc/log` or `/var/def/log` <p> <p> `/var/*/` only includes any files in its subdirectories such as `/var/abc/`, but not files directly inside `/var`.
 ?|Matches any single character|`file?.log` includes `file1.log` and `file2.log`, but not`file123.log`

 > [!NOTE]
-> Wildcards are not supported while configuring global exclusions.
 For antivirus exclusions, when using the * wildcard at the end of the path, it will match all files and subdirectories under the parent of the wildcard.

 ## How to configure the list of exclusions